sonatype/docker-nexus/README.md

 # docker run -d -p 8081 --name nexus <username>/nexus
 ```

-To the port that the container is listening on:
+To determine the port that the container is listening on:

 ```
 # docker ps nexus